tean-lai/tean-lai.github.io/content/garden/my-programming-journey.md

 After that, I studied Java because of AP Computer Science A and also my first semester computing course CS 2110 at college.

 ## OCaml
-But the best part is afterwards, when I took CS 3110 and was exposed to my favorite language of all time, OCaml!
+But the best part is afterwards, when I took CS 3110 and was exposed to one of my favorite languages, OCaml!